sidhomj/DeepTCR_COVID19/README.md

 ## DeepTCR & other dependencies

-DeepTCR v2.0.10 was used to run the analyses provided in this repository.
+DeepTCR v2.0.10 with python 3.8 was used to run the analyses provided in this repository.
 All other dependencies to run analyses can be found under requirements.txt.